ZhenleiWang-star/wang.github.io/_pages/publications.md

 1. **Cost-Effective and Stable Policy Optimization Algorithm for Uplift Modeling with Multiple Treatments**
 __Yuta Saito__, Hayato Sakata, and Kazuhide Nakata.
  In Proceedings of the SIAM International Conference on Data Mining (SDM20), Cincinnati, Ohio, USA, May.
-7-9, 2020 (to appear).
+7-9, 2020. (to appear)
  __Acceptance rate: 75/312 = 24.0%__
 [[pdf](https://usaito.github.io/files/varts.pdf)]